 - Card-Carrying Villain: The widow sings a Villain Song about how "Mean Mean Mean" she is.

-- Dude, She's Like, in a Coma!: Philipp kisses Cindy while she's unconsious.
+- Dude, She's Like, in a Coma!: Philipp kisses Cindy while she's unconscious.

 - Fan Disservice: The widow flashes her knickers onscreen as well her breasts fly around.

-- Fractured Fairytale: It's a mix of different fairytales including Cinderella, Snow White and the Seven Dwarfs, The Ugly Duckling, Little Red Riding Hood, Sleeping Beauty, Pinocchio or Three Little Pigs.
+- Fractured Fairytale: It's a mix of different fairytales including Cinderella, Snow White, The Ugly Duckling, Little Red Riding Hood, Sleeping Beauty, Pinocchio or The Three Little Pigs.
 Kinda like an older version of Shrek with less humor.

-- Informed Deformity: Cindy describes herself as "ugly duckling", but she's actually beautiful (see Beauty = Goodness above and "I Want" Song below).
+- Informed Deformity: Cindy describes herself as "ugly duckling", but she's actually beautiful (see "I Want" Song below).

 - "I Want" Song: Cindy's song about being an "ugly duckling" and wondering when she'll turn into a swan.
 All while having a thin curvy body, animesque eyes and long flowing hair in contrast to her old, wrinkly oppressor.